socraticDevBlog/eng_blog/src/pages/posts/053-neuromancer_part_1_1.md

 ## chapter 6 - Armitage

 Plugged into Dixie Flatline, Case digs into Armitage's past.
 He discovers Armitage was colonel Willis Corto.
-Corto was sent by America to attack Russia in an operation called "Screaming Fist".
-Basically, it was a death trap because America new that Russia had the power to defend themselves.
+USA had sent Corto and his crew to attack Russia in an operation called "Screaming Fist".
+It was basically a death trap because it was known that Russia had the power to defend themselves against this attack.

 Long story short, colonel Corto was disfigured and severly maimed.
 He testified before Congress about the betrayal.
 After this, he was involved in random missions, such as contract killings.
-Finally, he was involved with a crime in France, ended up in a psychiatric hospital with a schizophrenia diagnosis.
+Finally involved with a crime in France, he ended up in a psychiatric hospital with a schizophrenia diagnosis.

 He was cured by an experimental therapy, disappeared, and now he is Armitage.

 At the end of chapter 6, Armitage calls to announce they are going to Istanbul.

-##### source
+##### sources

 - [https://www.litcharts.com/lit/neuromancer/terms/construct](https://www.litcharts.com/lit/neuromancer/terms/construct)
 - [https://www.litcharts.com/lit/neuromancer/chapter-5](https://www.litcharts.com/lit/neuromancer/chapter-5)